simonadomnisoru/dynamic-spreadsheet/README.md

 ## Libraries
    - [Create React App](https://github.com/facebook/create-react-app) used to create the project with no build configuration
    - [Redux](https://redux.js.org/) used to manage the state of the project and to simulate the backend

+## Future enhancements
+   - Accurete error for the rows
+   - Unit tests
+   - CI and Linters
+   - Persist the data
+   - The user should add as many options to the dropdown column
+   - Allowed more interactions with the columns (Delete, Edit all the proprierties etc.)